Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Numerical Examples

-Second, we report the number of selected nonzero coefficients based on the entire sample, as well as the predictive performance, following a similar approach used in other penalized robust regression studies \cite[e.g.,][]{peng2015iterative,gu2018admm}.
-Specifically, for prediction tasks, we generate 50 random partitions of the data, with each partition containing 120 glass vessels in the training set $I_{\textrm{train}}$ and 60 vessels in the validation set $I_{\textrm{val}}$.
-For each partition, we fit the model using 5-fold cross-validation on the training set, using the null deviance as the selection criterion, and compute the prediction error on the validation set as We use three thresholds, $\delta=0.5,1.0$, and 1.5.
+Next, we report the number of selected nonzero coefficients based on the full dataset, alongside the model's predictive performance, following the validation frameworks established in existing penalized robust regression literature \cite[e.g.,][]{peng2015iterative,gu2018admm}.
+Specifically, to evaluate predictive performance, we generate 50 random partitions of the data.
+Each partition splits the dataset into a training set $I_{\textrm{train}}$ containing 120 glass vessels and a validation set $I_{\textrm{val}}$ containing 60 glass vessels.
+For each partition, the model parameters are estimated using 5-fold cross-validation on $I_{\textrm{train}}$, utilizing the null deviance as the optimal tuning criterion.
+The predictive performance is then evaluated on the validation set by computing the average prediction error

+where $|I_{\textrm{val}}| = 60$.
+We evaluate this performance across three distinct robustness thresholds $\delta \in \{0.5, 1.0, 1.5\}$.
+To highlight the advantage of employing a robust framework, we benchmark our results against regularized least squares, implemented via the \texttt{glmnet} package.
+To ensure a fair comparison, the same $\alpha$ is enforced, while the regularization parameter $\lambda$ for \texttt{glmnet} is selected independently using the package's cross-validation routine.

-The results are displayed in Table \ref{tab:data-c}.
-Across the three values of $\delta$, we observe that the number of nonzero coefficients selected from the entire dataset varies, with $\delta=1.0$ yielding the largest model.
-When evaluating the 50 random partitions, the average number of selected nonzeros is generally higher than that obtained from the full dataset, reflecting variability across the training subsets.
-The corresponding prediction errors on the validation sets are relatively low for all $\delta$ values, with the smallest error observed at $\delta=0.5$.
-Overall, these results suggest that Huber regression performs robustly across different choices of $\delta$, balancing model sparsity and predictive accuracy.
+The results are displayed in Table \ref{tab:real_selection}.
+Among the choices of $\delta$ for the \texttt{rome} model, we observe a consistent monotonic trend: as $\delta$ increases, the number of nonzero coefficients selected decreases for both the full dataset and the random partitions.
+For the random partitions, the average number of selected variables is generally higher than that obtained from the full dataset, reflecting the structural variability introduced across different training subsets.
+In terms of predictive performance, the validation errors increase as the $\delta$ threshold grows, with $\delta=0.5$ achieving the best overall accuracy.
+Note that, while \texttt{glmnet} selects a significantly sparser model than \texttt{rome} both on the full data and across partitions, it yields a higher prediction error than the \texttt{rome} formulation at lower $\delta$ thresholds ($\delta = 0.5,1.0$).
+These results demonstrate that robust regression operates as desired, suggesting an effective trade-off between model sparsity and predictive precision.
+We are able to obtain a similar result with a different choice of $\alpha$.